Retired Servicewoman Earns Her Teaching Certification and Master's Degree in 17 Months

 At the time, Sherice was working nights as a security guard.
 After she researched a number of online schools, she selected WGU because the quality of education seemed comparable to other, more expensive teachers collegesand because the university was approved for Veterans Administration (VA) education benefits under the Montgomery GI Bill.

-WGU is also the nation's only online competency-based university.
-Non-profit and accredited, WGU awards degrees based on the student's ability to prove competency in a subject area rather than an accumulation of credit hours.
+WGU is also the nation's first online competency-based university.
+Nonprofit and accredited, WGU awards degrees based on the student's ability to prove competency in a subject area rather than an accumulation of credit hours.

 Sherice points out that WGU is a fantastic education bargain.
 In fact, WGU students can expect to spend less than half of what it would cost them to attend comparable private universities.
 Because of these modest tuition rates, veterans will generally be eligible for benefits that more than cover the full cost of tuition, fees, and books.

 WGU turned out to be the right choice for Sherice, who liked the flexibility of being able to study at night while she worked.
 She also thrived within the university's competency-based model.
 Sherice was impressed enough by the Post-baccalaureate Teacher Preparation Program in Science to go on to pursue her M.A. in Science Education from the university.
 She was able to earn both her teaching certification and master's degree in 17 monthsa fraction of the time she would have spent attending a "traditional" school or another online university.
 This she credits to devoting 16-20 hours per week to her studies and support from her faculty mentor.

 "Online learning is so self-paced, sometimes you need help getting motivated and staying connected," said Cameron.
 "WGU's mentoring program and online learning communities make online learning personal.
 I still email fellow students with whom I became friends.
 My whole WGU experience was a positive oneone that I'd recommend to other aspiring teachers."